Find Grad Schools

 21 Yearly Graduations

 Claremont Graduate University is the 18th most popular school in the nation for students seeking a doctor's degree in education.
 Each year, around 1,900 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 21 doctor's degrees were handed out to education majors at Claremont Graduate University.
-Of these students, 71% were women and 57% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 21 people received their doctor's degree in education from Claremont Graduate University.
+Around 47% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #19